Close

 Travail

-Half of the time the volunteers will propose and plan activities for children and teenagers (according to the population currently present in the centre).
-Some example could be: creative and artistic workshops, board games, walking excursions, going to swimming pool, sports and games, movies, cultural visits, …
+Half of the time, volunteers will propose and plan activities for children aged 3 to 10 who live in the center.
+Some examples could be: creative and artistic workshops, board games, walks, excursions, going to the swimming pool, sports and games, movies, cultural visits, …

 Logement et nourriture